 Tide of the 90s: growth, expansion

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday December 6, 1990
+by Phil Burgess, Unabridged from the Rocky Mountain News, December 6, 1990

 December.
 It’s the month when all the forecasters come forth to issue pronouncements for next year’s interest rates, rates of inflation and growth in gross national product.